-If the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
+If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on with the ignition key turned to "ON" or remains on.
+- The light does not come on when the ignition key is turned to the "ON" position, or remains on.

-- The light comes on while driving.
+- The light comes on while you are driving.